 Recipient of the Fulbright Foreign Scholarship for 2005 – 2006 granting a Lecturing/Research award in Entrepreneurship.
 Award allowed a four-month stay in Kazakhstan teaching in the MBA program at Kazakhstan Institute of Management (September 2005)

 Recipient of the University Undergraduate Teaching Award for 2013.
 This is a program which recognizes faculty for excellence in undergraduate teaching.
 Recipients must be outstanding in the many aspects of teaching which contribute to successful teaching and learning.
 This is a student-oriented award with nominations submitted by students and alumni.

 Recipient of the Seminole Leadership Award for 2012.
 It is awarded to a faculty member who is responsible for major contributions to the University through service to students.
 This award is presented to those candidates who have an exemplary attitude toward students, who are enthusiastic about working with students, and who extend themselves to help students.
 This award is based on service beyond the responsibilities of their job description, teaching, and research.
 (April 2012)

 Recipient of the Dempsey Barron Leadership Award and the Outstanding Graduate in Business Administration – Florida State University Panama City Campus (May 2004)

-Married to the same wonderful lady, Fay, for 42 years.
+Married to the same wonderful lady, Fay, for 46 years.
 We have 3 children and 8 grandchildren.
-My joy and my passion is being able to work with our students in the Entrepreneurship program in the College of Business.
+My joy and my passion is being able to work with our students in the Entrepreneurship program in the Jim Moran School of Entrepreneurship.
 When my students find achievements in their life, I am happy, knowing that we did all we could do to help them be successful.